 The program under evaluation has established a systematic approach to calculating the workload for each course, ensuring that ECTS are assigned to all learning activities in a way that is consistent with the programme learning outcomes (PLOs) and the course learning outcomes (CLOs).
+The standard used is 1 ECTS = 25 study hours, and these study hours include all learning activities such as attending lectures, participating in seminars, conducting independent research, completing assignments, and preparing for assessments.

-- 1. Define the role of program coordinators in assessing the adequacy of overall learning outcomes of students, and the responsibility in monitoring student progress, completion rates and graduation rates of enrolled students. - 2.
-Officially designate the program holders to be responsible for and empowered to follow-up on recommendations in this expert report pertaining to the study program, learning outcomes and curriculum and define their reporting lines and frequency of reporting to the hierarchy. - 3.
+- 1. Define the role of program heads in assessing the adequacy of overall learning outcomes of students, and the responsibility in monitoring student progress, completion rates and graduation rates of enrolled students. - 2.
+Officially designate the program head to be responsible for and empowered to followup on recommendations in this expert report pertaining to the study program, learning outcomes and curriculum and define their reporting lines and frequency of reporting to the hierarchy. - 3.
 Revise the intended learning outcomes in a way that ensures inclusion of competences and skills including research skills, critical and creative thinking and other competences relevant to the labour market.
 It is suggested to use the BLOOM taxonomy in order to use the appropriate wording for each level. - 4.
-Since nowadays the use of AI is increasing it is recommended to increase the number of oral presentation as a means of assessment in order to enhance students soft skills and critical thinking a well as to indirectly evaluate the originality of the work. - 5.
-Update learning materials

-6. Increase the number of hours of English courses
+Since nowadays the use of AI is increasing it is recommended to increase the number of oral presentations as a means of assessment in order to enhance students' soft skills and critical thinking a well as to indirectly evaluate the originality of the work. - 5.
+Update learning materials. - 6.
+Add a compulsory internship course. - 7.
+Increase the number of hours of English courses that will also facilitate in attracting more international students.

-Timeline: Immediate start and completion before the end of the summer semester 2028
+Timeline: Immediate start and completion before the end of the summer semester 2027